 The Old Vic will be home to A Christmas Carol for the fifth consecutive year.
 Dickens's story was adapted by Jack Thorne and directed by Matthew Warchus.
 In 2019, this production of A Christmas Carol transferred to Broadway's Lyceum Theatre and won five Tony Awards.

 Cratchit was first streamed from the Old Red Lion Theatre in 2020, during the pandemic.
 Cratchit London performances in 2021 mark the show's in-person premiere.

 Who is playing Ebenezer Scrooge in A Christmas Carol?

 Having an opportunity to perform this career-defining role is not something to be scoffed at.

-At the Old Vic, The Walking Dead’s Andrew Lincoln will make his return to the stage, after a decade away from theatre.
-He’ll be the latest in a series of prestigious actors to lead the Old Vic’s Christmas tradition of A Christmas Carol, following Paterson Joseph, Stephen Tompkinson, and Griff Rhys Jones.
+At the Old Vic, Stephen Mangan is the latest actor to take on the role in Jack Thorne's adaptation.
+In the West End, he's recently been in The Man in the White Suit and The Birthday Party.
+He'll be the latest in a quintet of prestigious actors to lead the Old Vic's Christmas tradition of A Christmas Carol, following Andrew Lincoln, Paterson Joseph, Stephen Tompkinson, and Griff Rhys Jones.